MaterializeInc/materialize/doc/user/content/sql/select.md

     parent: commands
 ---

+[//]: # "TODO(morsapaes) Rewrite once details about persistence, indexing and performance are clearer (DevEx #165)."

 `SELECT` is used in a few ways within Materialize.
 You can use it to:

-- Query materialized views and materialized sources, e.g. `SELECT * FROM some_view;`
+- Query materialized views and sources, e.g. `SELECT * FROM some_view;`
 - Describe a view you want to materialize. e.g. `CREATE MATERIALIZED VIEW some_view AS SELECT...`